Posted by Darryl Payne in Pigeon Forge Attractions

 That rivalry is played out during the two-hour production by the stars of the show – 32 magnificent horses and their riders, who engage in a series of horseback competitions, stunts and trick-riding exhibitions.
 You'll enjoy watching horses run barrel courses or jump through a fiery ring, and at one point, horse-drawn buckboards race each other in furious figure eights around the arena floor.

 It's blue versus gray all the way in this multimillion-dollar show that also includes special effects, spectacular musical productions, audience participation, comedy and other animal acts, like racing pigs and doves of peace.
 It all leads up to a patriotic finale that unites North and South in a red-white-and-blue salute to America.

-The menu features a mouth-watering whole rotisserie chicken, hickory-smoked barbecue pork loin, Dixie Stampede's famous creamy vegetable soup (no, they won't give you the recipe), a homemade biscuit, buttered corn on the cob, herb-basted potato, a specialty dessert and unlimited soda, tea or coffee.
+The menu features a mouth-watering whole rotisserie chicken, hickory-smoked barbecue pork loin, Dolly Parton's Stampede's famous creamy vegetable soup (no, they won't give you the recipe), a homemade biscuit, buttered corn on the cob, herb-basted potato, a specialty dessert and unlimited soda, tea or coffee.
 Also, vegetarian meals are available on request.

 Before you leave, you might want to browse their gift shop, where you'll find a wide array of souvenirs of your evening as well as the chance to purchase a photo of you and your party, which was taken when you first entered the building.

 Gatlinburg Attractions Gatlinburg, TN Golf Courses Local Events National Park Outdoor Adventure Outdoor Things To Do Pigeon Forge Attractions Pigeon Forge, TN Sevierville Attractions Sevierville, TN Smoky Mountain Cabins Smoky Mountain Shows Smoky Mountains Things To Do